benchopt/benchopt/doc/index.rst

     $ pip install -U https://github.com/benchopt/benchOpt/archive/master.zip

 This will install the command line tool to run the benchmark.
-Then, existing benchmarks can be retrieved from GitHUb or created locally.
+Then, existing benchmarks can be retrieved from GitHub or created locally.
 To discover which benchmarks are presently available look for `benchmark_* repositories on GitHub <https://github.com/benchopt/>`_, such as for `Lasso -- l1-regularized linear regression <https://github.com/benchopt/benchmark_lasso>`_.